How to Apply

 A Small Grant applicant must be a tribe, watershed council, or soil and water conservation district.
 These entities act on behalf of private landowners, not-for-profit institutions, schools, community colleges, state institutions of higher education, independent not-for-profit institutions of higher education, and local, state, or federal agencies.

-- Submit your completed application to your local team contact.
-Teams have up to 30 days, following the application deadline, to act on your application.
+- Teams have up to 30 days, following the application deadline, to act on your application.
 If the Team recommends your application for funding, a grant agreement will be drafted for signature.

-- The Small Grant Tream forwards the application and grant agreement to OWEB, which has another 20 working days after receipt to verify that the application is consistent with the team's local priority watershed concerns, eligible project types, and OWEB's statute and administrative rules.
+- The Small Grant Team forwards recommended application materials to OWEB which has another 20 working days after receipt to verify that the application is consistent with the team’s local priority watershed concerns, eligible project types, and OWEB’s statute and administrative rules.

 - Begin your project only after ALL parties have signed the OWEB grant agreement.